It’s a common sight across the US: a wake of vultures feeding on roadkill on...

 What is ESA doing to help?

-ESA has been working for the Tahoe Regional Planning Association on the aquatic weed control problem for more than five years.
+ESA has been working for the Tahoe Regional Planning Association (TRPA) on the aquatic weed control problem for more than five years.
 Beginning with an expanded checklist for the CEQA and TRPA environmental review processes, and continuing through the Final EIR/EIS, ESA led the evaluation of weed control alternatives on aquatic resources (i.e., water quality, limnology, fisheries, and aquatic ecology).
-Currently ESA is working closely with our subconsultant, Marine Taxonomic Services (MTS), to provide comprehensive monitoring at 24 sites in the Tahoe Keys Lagoons that includes:
+Currently ESA is working closely with our subconsultant, Marine Taxonomic Services (MTS), to provide comprehensive monitoring at 24 sites in the Tahoe Keys Lagoons that has, or currently includes:

-- Weekly sampling for nutrients in the water that could contribute to a harmful algae bloom (HAB) due to cyanobacteria
+• Weekly sampling for nutrients in the water that could contribute to a harmful algae bloom (HAB) due to cyanobacteria

-- Bi-weekly sampling for macrophyte species abundance and health
+• Bi-weekly sampling for macrophyte species abundance and health

-- Annual assessments of the BMI community
+• Annual assessments of the BMI community

-- Grab sampling for cyanobacteria speciation and subsequent cyanotoxin analysis
+• Grab sampling for cyanobacteria speciation and subsequent cyanotoxin analysis

 The Tahoe Keys CMT marks the very first application of EPA-approved aquatic herbicides in the Tahoe Basin to evaluate future operational use to combat invasive aquatic plants.
 ESA was instrumental in completing the Environmental Impact Statement/Environmental Impact Report (EIS/EIR) in 2019 that informed permitting decisions for this work.